AIware Leadership Bootcamp 2024

 This session will showcase the FMArts platform, the world's only lifecycle engineering platform for creating FMware.
 We will discuss how software engineering principles can be leveraged in the FMware context and highlight the challenges involved.
 The session will feature a demo application built with FMArts.

-This session will cover the different types of challenges that industry typically encounters in the different stages of AIware development lifecycle that makes productionizing AIware challenging.
-Covered topics include
+This session will cover the different types of challenges that industry typically encounters in the different stages of the AIware development lifecycle that make productionizing AIware challenging.
+Covered topics include:

 • An overview of the challenges across the AIware development lifecycle